euwbah/musescore-microtonal-edo-plugin/README.md

 - `pitch up no dt.qml`/`pitch down no dt.qml`:
   - Same as above, but prioritizes up/down arrows over semi/sesqui sharp/flat symbols wherever possible.

-- Set up keyboard shortcuts for the plugins:
+- Set up keyboard shortcuts for the plugins (or access them in the plugin drop-down menu):
   - For Tuning, we recommend using Alt+R (for "Retune")
   - For Pitch up/down, we recommend up/down arrow keys
-    - This will replace the function of up/down arrow key shortcuts in MuseScore (including repositioning other elements)
+    - This replaces the original function of up/down arrow key shortcuts in MuseScore (including repositioning other elements)
-    - So, before assigning the transposing plugins the up/down arrow keys shortcut, you will have to clear or change the following shortcuts in the Shortcuts preferences menu (Edit -> Preferences -> Shortcuts)
+    - Before assigning the transposing plugins the up/down arrow keys shortcut, you will have to clear or change the following shortcuts in the Shortcuts preferences menu (Edit -> Preferences -> Shortcuts)
       - _Pitch up or move text or articulation up_ (consider replacing with Alt+PgUp)
       - _Pitch down or move text or articulation down_ (consider replacing with Alt+PgDn)
       - _Select string above (TAB only)_ (suggest replacing with Alt+Up, which matches moving to next note above in staff)